mlc-ai/blog/_posts/2023-05-01-bringing-accelerated-llm-to-consumer-hardware.md

 we may postulate the likelihood of LLMs migrating to consumer devices, and potentially shape the future AI ecosystem.

-## Possible Futures of LLMs on Consumer Devices
+## Potential Opportunities of LLMs on Consumer Devices

 There is a great amount of opportunities to bring LLMs to consumer devices.
 Here is a possibly incomplete list of some possible futures.